karthikp-2100/karthikp-2100.github.io/_talks/2025-04-17-imsaloqium.md

 location: "Aurora, IL, USA"
 ---

 Gave an expository talk on general developments in quantum field theory, starting from basic ideas of symmetry, then discussing classical and quantum field theories, then discussing supersymmetry and S-duality, then discussing class S theories, and finally culminating in a brief introduction to my research.
+Slides can be found [here](http://karthikp-2100.github.io/files/2025_04_17_imsaloqium_slides.pdf).